 In the mid-1980s, crack use exploded in the United States, primarily because of its quick high and relatively low cost: Crack cocaine costs significantly less than its powdered counterpart.

 The low cost of crack helps explain its rampant spread through poor, urban areas.
 Crack has touched almost 4 percent of the American population.
 Nearly 8 million Americans ages 12 and older say they have taken crack at some point in their lives.
 Crack is not just a problem among adults.
-A 2003 Monitoring the Future Study by the University of Michigan found that nearly 4 percent of high school seniors and 2.5 percent of junior high school students said they had tried crack at least once [source: National Institute on Drug Abuse].
+A 2014-17 Monitoring the Future Study by the University of Michigan found that nearly 2 percent of high school seniors and 0.8 percent of junior high school students said they had tried crack at least once [source: National Institute on Drug Abuse].

 Crack is associated with more prostitution, violent crimes and gang-related crimes than any other drug.
 Researchers suspect that's because the drug's intense high wears off so quickly, leaving users scrambling to find fast means for getting their next fix [source: White and Gorman].